 Balancing the needs of students with high-quality instruction.
 Lower School Green students are in self-contained classrooms for all but Math and Unified Arts classes, offering stability of expectations and a nurturing environment.
 Reading, mathematics and literature classes are offered throughout the morning with writing class and Unified Arts classes such as Physical Education, Music and Art in the afternoons.

 Lower School Blue and Gray students change classrooms for each content area so that teachers can be specialized in an area.
+(During the current Covid-19 pandemic, students are staying in one classroom, except for Unified Arts classes.)
 Morning classes (Reading, Mathematics and Literature) each last a full hour, allowing students enough time to get immersed in the content and receive individualized attention from teachers and other members of the instructional staff without feeling rushed throughout the day.
-Afternoons are composed of Unified Arts classes as well as Writing, Science, Technology/Health and Social Studies.
+Afternoons are composed of Unified Arts classes as well as Writing, Science, Student Development/Technology and Social Studies.

 Two adults makes a difference.
 Springer’s Lower School classrooms are led by a classroom teacher and supported by a second adult, whom we call an Instructional Assistant, who provides additional instructional help for students.
 Teachers and Instructional Assistants provide guidance in both large group and small group settings, allowing for a natural flow of the class with direct encouragement from highly-trained adults in the room.